fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Let there be code

 Now we can finally start coding!
-As before, let's start out by creating our first ping-endpoint, just to make sure everything is working.
+As always, we will at start create a ping-endpoint, just to make sure everything is working.

-The contents of the root _index.ts_ file:
+The contents of the <i>index.ts</i> file:

 ```js
 import express from 'express';